 Nikon launched its full-frame mirrorless camera system in 2018, and with the arrival of the Z 6 and Z 7 came a new lens system using the Nikon Z mount.
-This mount was not directly compatible with the Nikon F mount which had been used, in different variations, on Nikon's SLRs and DSLRs since 1959.
+This mount was not directly compatible with the Nikon F mount which had been used, in different variations, on Nikon's SLRs and DSLRs since 1959, so that means Nikon had to get started designing new lenses for these cameras.

-The new lens mount had a diameter of 55mm, making it 17% bigger than the F-mount - and with that came the promise of faster lenses than we had seen before.
-And the flange distance (the distance between the back of the lens and the sensor) was just 16mm – as there was no mirror to build into the light path.
+The new Nikon Z lens mount has a diameter of 55mm, making it 17% bigger than the F-mount - and with that comes the promise of faster lenses than we have seen before (Nikon has a super-fast NIKKOR Z 58mm f/0.95 S Noct in the pipeline).
+The flange distance (the distance between the back of the lens and the sensor) is just 16mm – as there is no mirror to build into the light path.

 Building a new lens system from scratch takes time – so new zooms and primes using the Z mount are being gradually introduced by Nikon.
-Three lenses were introduced with the Z7 and Z6 - but at launch the company presented a Nikon Z lens roadmap, which gave a view of the lenses it would introduce over the next year or two.
+The company is keen to get users on board with the new system, sos it's published a Nikon Z lens roadmap (above), which gives a view of the lenses it would introduce following the launch of the new cameras.

 Current Nikon Z lenses